DvinAvanesian/basic-admin-panel/README.md

 # Basic Admin Panel

-A work-in-progress administrative panel built with Next.js, Redis, and MongoDB.
+A work-in-progress administrative panel built with Remix, Redis, and MongoDB.

 ## System Architecture